nymtech/nym/documentation/docs/src/nodes/validator-setup.md

 ### Upgrading your validator

-Upgrading from `v0.26.0` -> `v0.31.1` process is fairly simple.
-Grab the v0.31.1 release tarball from the [`nyxd` releases page](https://github.com/nymtech/nyxd/releases), and untar it.
+Upgrading from `v0.31.1` -> `v0.32.0` process is fairly simple.
+Grab the `v0.32.0` release tarball from the [`nyxd` releases page](https://github.com/nymtech/nyxd/releases), and untar it.
 Inside are two files:

-- the new validator (`nyxd`) v0.31.1
+- the new validator (`nyxd`) v0.32.0
 - the new wasmvm (it depends on your platform, but most common filename is `libwasmvm.x86_64.so`)

+Wait for the upgrade height to be reached and the chain to halt awaiting upgrade, then:

-Before the upgrade height, copy `libwasmvm.x86_64.so` to the default LD_LIBRARY_PATH on your system (on Ubuntu 20.04 this is `/lib/x86_64-linux-gnu/`):
+* copy `libwasmvm.x86_64.so` to the default LD_LIBRARY_PATH on your system (on Ubuntu 20.04 this is `/lib/x86_64-linux-gnu/`) replacing your existing file with the same name.

-Then just swap in your new `nyxd` binary and restart once the halt height is reached.
+* swap in your new `nyxd` binary and restart.

-You can also use something like [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor) - grab the relevant information from the current upgrade proposal [here](https://nym.explorers.guru/proposal/8).
+You can also use something like [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor) - grab the relevant information from the current upgrade proposal [here](https://nym.explorers.guru/proposal/9).

 Note: Cosmovisor will swap the `nyxd` binary, but you'll need to already have the `libwasmvm.x86_64.so` in place.
-Luckily, the name of the wasmvm in v0.26.1 was `libwasmvm.so`, and the new name is `libwasmvm.x86_64.so`, so you can have it already sitting there without disrupting service.

 #### Common reasons for your validator being jailed